Flippo13/Immersive-NPC-ChatbotService/rinnol/data/chitchatdata.md

 - You're handsome
 - You did well

+## intent:elaborate
+- Tell me more
+- Can you eleborate on that?
+- Go on
+- Can you talk more about that?
+- What else have you to say about that?
+- Is there more?

 ## intent:force_help
 - You are in no position to make any demands!
 Answer my questions!
 - Hell no!
 You better start answering my questions, or your life will get a whole lot worse!
 - No!
 You will answer my questions!
 - No way! you will obey me!
 - No chance. start talking!
+- No look at the position you are in, you better start answering my questions
+- No look at the situation you are in. answer my questions!

 ## intent:goodbye
 - bye